Hisyeo/mocko/README.md

 - [ ] Make the heading type segments appear as dropdown options for the sidebar nav
 - [ ] Make the skip type segments be completely skipped from generated output and will skip grammar/spellcheck validation

-## Available Scripts
+## Development & Scripts

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 In the project directory, you can run:

 ### `npm start`